rnajena/pcago-unified/helppages/data-readcounts.md

 ### Transpose matrix

-You can use this option if you provided a transposed table (where the genes are the columns and the cells are the rows)
+You can use this option if you provided a transposed table (where the genes are the columns and the cells are the rows).

 ## Read count normalization